Winter Weekend Getaway

 Then, visit the 500-acre Washington Crossing Historic Park to see Revolutionary War soldiers’ graves and climb Bowman’s Tower (weather permitting) for a breathtaking view.
 Coming over Presidents Day weekend?
 Celebrate George Washington’s birthday at the park!
 When you’re done eating cake, take a short trip down the road to Crossings Vineyards for a taste of some award-winning wines!

 Grab dinner at Meadowlark, a cozy and contemporary restaurant in New Hope.
 End the evening with a show at the Bucks County Playhouse.
 Artists like Liza Minnelli, Grace Kelly, and Dick Van Dyke have all starred on this stage!
 Catch one of their classic wintertime plays, like Ebenezer Scrooge’s Big Playhouse Christmas Show!

 Your trip will not be complete without a little bit of history in Doylestown, hometown to stars like P!nk and Justin Guarini.
-Grab a coffee and a bagel at the Zen Den, or, if you're in the mood for a more sit-down brunch, head to The Hattery Stove & Still.
+Grab a pastry and coffee at Native Cafe, or, if you're in the mood for a more sit-down brunch, head to The Hattery Stove & Still.

 Check out Genevieve's Kitchen for a healthy farm-to-table dinner or Maxwell's on Main for a family-friendly meal.
 Cap off the night with a stop into Mad Princes Brewing.
 Show your Bucks County Ale Trail passport for a chance to get a stamp and closer to winning a limited edition t-shirt!